Three found shot to death near Hesston

 Harvey County authorities said Sunday night that three people have been found dead at a residence west of Hesston, and the deaths are being investigated as a homicide.

-Harvey County Sheriff T. Walton said a man in his 50s and a woman and man in their 20s were found shot to death Sunday evening at a home 6 miles west of Hesston near the McPherson County line.
-The woman and one of the men were a couple, although Walton said he does not know whether they were married.
+Harvey County Sheriff T. Walton said a man in his 50s and a woman and man in their mid-30s were found shot to death Sunday evening at a home 6 miles west of Hesston near the McPherson County line.
+The woman and one of the men were a couple, although Walton said he does not know whether they were married, and it was their residence where the deaths occurred.
 The two had an 18-month-old child who was found screaming inside the residence but who had no injuries.
 The child was checked by emergency medical personnel.

 The Kansas Bureau of Investigation has been contacted and will be assisting with the investigation.